 Dr. Kristen Mark, faculty member in the Department of Kinesiology & Health Promotion at the University of Kentucky, firstname.lastname@example.org.

-UK Sponsored programs are conducted by the University of Kentucky faculty and staff.
+UK Faculty-Directed programs are conducted by University of Kentucky faculty and staff.
 UK GPA credits and grades will be awarded by the program director for the successful and timely completion of all required program activities and assignments, including any required on-campus meetings before or after the program's international travel.

 Undergraduates will enroll in KHP 220: Sexuality Education (2 credit hours).
 Graduate students will enroll in KHP 678: Sexual Health Promotion (3 credit hours).